Operation Atlanta: Battle of Ap Hung Nghia

 When he reached the abandoned and still-smoldering hulk of C18, Keltner could detect no sign of the crew.
 He stopped long enough to remove the vehicle's machine guns, then drove on until he reached the burning trucks.
 From the ditch along the south side of the road, the men from the trucks were still exchanging small arms fire with the VC.
 Five to six minutes had passed since C13 and C18 had been knocked out.
 Calling for a second medical helicopter for the wounded truck drivers, Keltner rode down the line of trucks to make certain he had missed no casualties.
 Finding none, he continued to the rear of the convoy, where he left his dead gunner and exchanged his ACAV for C23 which had an operable intercom and radios.
 Mounted in C23 and accompanied by C16, Keltner returned to the burning trucks, his gunners firing from the moving vehicle into the jungle.
 When the men from the trucks told him that most of the VC fire was now coming from the north, Keltner radioed for an air strike against the edge of the jungle lying north of the highway.
 This call coincided with the end of the strafing run by the F-100s, but in response to a request by the 1st Squadron operations center, initiated only minutes after the ambush was sprung, two F-5 Freedom Fighters had arrived over the ambush site.
 They swept in on the target, hitting the west edge of the patch of jungle with cluster bomb units.
-Observing the strike while cruising along the road with his machine gunners firing into the jungle on either side, Keltner called in an adjustment to Colonel Howell, who had arrived overhead in a Huey, and on the second pass the aircraft dropped napalm tanks closer to the south edge of the jungle.
+Observing the strike while cruising along the road with his machine gunners firing into the jungle on either side, Keltner called in an adjustment to Howell, who had arrived overhead in a UH-1, and on the second pass the aircraft dropped napalm tanks closer to the south edge of the jungle.
 No further VC fire came from the north.
 After another quick but unsuccessful search for the crew of C18, Keltner returned again to the burning trucks even as the first of the relief forces began to arrive.